-84. Aphids.
-Currants and gooseberries are often attacked by aphids which cause the leaves to curl and sometimes to turn red in part.
-Spray as directed in schedule.
+- 82. Aphis.
+Currants and gooseberries are often attacked by aphis which cause the leaves to curl and sometimes to turn red in part.
+Spray as directed in schedule. - 83.
+Witches'-broom.

-85. Witches'-broom.
 One species known as the Houghton gooseberry aphis produces witches'-brooms or brushy-galls on gooseberry.
 This louse, whose work is not entirely confined to the Houghton gooseberry, nevertheless prefers that variety to others.
 The species overwinters on the gooseberry in the egg stage.
-The eggs hatch in April and May and a spray of nicotine sulphate as recommended in Application 2 is more effective than at any other time, for, while the witches'-brooms develop later in the season, the lice themselves are more plentiful on the currants just after the eggs hatch.
+The eggs hatch in April and May and a spray of nicotine sulphate as recommended in Application 2 is more effective than at any other time, for, while the witches-brooms develop later in the season, the lice themselves are more plentiful on the currants just after the eggs hatch. - 84.
+Leaf Eating Insects.

-CURRANTS AND GOOSEBERRIES EXPLANATIONS Scale is seldom found on gooseberries, but is often present on currants.
-Inspect carefully and spray when necessary.
-This is the critical application for aphid control and thorough work at this time is important.
-Spray the under sides of the leaves.
-The number of summer applications should be governed by the prevalence of leaf-spot and the susceptibility of the varieties grown.
-If aphis persists, add nicotine sulphate and spray very thoroughly.
-If currant worms appear refer to Section 86.
-This is desirable when leaf-spot has not been well controlled in early summer.
-TO CONTROL Scale insects and aphids.
-Leaf-spot, leaf-eating insects, aphids, and four-lined leaf-bug.
-Leaf-spot and mildew.
-See Section 86 for control of leaf-eating insects after blossoming period.
-Leaf-spot and mildew.
-See Section 86 for control of leaf-eating insects.
-Leaf-spot and mildew.
-MATERIALS Lime-sulpiur, 121⁄2 gallons, and water to make 100 gallons, or oils containing DNOCHP as recommended for scale on apples.
-See Sections 34 and 19.
-Bordeaux, 8-12-100, (See Sections 16 and 17), lead arsenate, 3 lbs., and nicofine sulphate, 1 pint in each 100 gallons of spray.
-Bordeaux, 4-6-100, (See Sections 16 and 17).
-Bordeaux, 4-6-100, (See Sections 16 and 17).
-Bordeaux, 8-12-100, (See Sections 16 and 17).
-APPLICATION DORMANT.
-Apply just before growth starts.
-When terminal leaves are one- half to one inch in length.
-3. Soon after the blooming period.
-4. Ten days or two weeks after No. 3.
-5. Just after the fruit is harvested.

-DNOCHP = Dinitro-ortho-cyclohexylphenol.

-MICHIGAN EXTENSION BULLETIN 154

-86. Leaf Eating Insects.
 The commonest and most important leaf feeding insect on currants is the imported currant worm.
 This caterpillar-like larva and practically all others on currants and gooseberries can be killed by pyrethrum dusts or sprays used according to manufacturers' recommendations.
 If you desire to mix your own dust shake together equal parts of flour, talc, or powdered chalk and freshly ground pyrethrum and dust thoroughly.
 Hellebore, 2 ounces in each gallon of spray or 1 part hellebore with 4 parts flour as a dust will kill leaf feeding insects on currants.
-These materials are effective but kill slowly insects the size of currant worms.
-Either may be used without danger of poisonous residue.
+These materials are effective but kill slowly with insects the size of currant worms.
+Either may be used without danger of poisonous residue. - 85.
+Currant Borcr.

-87. Currant Borer.
 The currant borer is a moth larva which burrows in the smaller canes of the currants, eats out the pith, and leaves a blackened burrow which causes the death of the cane.
 The parent moths fly in June and deposit eggs that produce larvae which almost reach maturity by fall.
 They complete their growth in early spring, pupate in the burrows, and each one produces an adult moth.
 The infested canes usually start growth in the spring but soon die.
 Cut out the infested canes, which are indicated by the sickly foliage.
-Be sure to cut below the bottom of the burrow, and immediately burn all pruned out pieces of canes.
+Be sure to cut below the bottom of the burrow, and immediately burn all pruned out pièces of canes.